-- 1. Wheelchair accessibility: Suffolk University buildings are wheelchair accessible.
-Individuals who need accommodations to provide more individualized access should contact the Office of Disability Services. - 2.
-Parking and transportation: The University does not provide parking for students with disabilities.
+- 1. Wheelchair Lifts: Suffolk University classroom buildings are all wheelchair accessible.
+In addition to the elevators, there are three wheelchair lifts that can be accessed by using operating keys.
+Individuals who need to access the lifts should contact the Office of Disability Services. - 2.
+Parking and Transportation: The University does not provide parking for students with disabilities.
 There are a few City of Boston off-street parking spaces available for individuals with disabilities near University buildings on a first come first serve basis.